jbilcke/lithium/README.md

 For instance, maybe you only want to keep a subset of the dataset, or do random sampling, so you need access to the array before importing it.

-Fussy provide a function to create a dataset (array of JSONs), available in the `fussy.toolbox` object.
+Fussy provides a function to create a dataset (array of JSONs), available in the `fussy.toolbox` object.

 The `fussy.toolbox.dataset` takes an input CSV file and a list of columns as